dlion/dryrun/_posts/2018-09-19-writing-modular-software-using-go-plugins.md

 ---
-title: "Writing modular software using Go plugins"
+title: Writing modular software using Go plugins
-description: "The 1.8 version of Go bring with it the ability to writing modular software using plugins, how?"
+description: The 1.8 version of Go bring with it the ability to writing modular software using plugins, how?
 tags:
-  - Programming
-  - Golang
+- engineering
 cover: "/assets/images/covers/gopher2.jpg"
 ---

 The 1.8 version of Go bring with it the ability to writing modular software using plugins, how?